renanthera/simc-wiki/Using-CASC-Extract-and-DBC-Extract.md

 `casc_extract/casc_extract.py` can extract binary DBC files or images/icons.

-`dbc_extract/dbc_extract.py` can extract data from DBCs into more "friendly" formats like CSV
+`dbc_extract/dbc_extract.py` can extract data from DBCs into more "friendly" formats like JSON or CSV

 (These notes were written for 8.x / bfa-dev versions)